gsa-oes/office-of-evaluation-sciences/_projects/2208a-texts-to-increase-online-green-card-filing.md

 ---
-title: Encouraging the use of USCIS’ online services - Text message notifications to increase online filing of green card renewals
+title: Encouraging the use of USCIS’ online forms
 permalink: /2208a-texts-to-increase-online-green-card-filing/
 tags:
   - project